 by Alexandra Howson, PhD

-Alpha 1 anti-trypsin (AAT) deficiency is a rare genetic disorder that causes the enzyme AAT to not work well.
+Alpha 1 anti-trypsin (AAT) deficiency is a rare genetic problem that causes the enzyme AAT to not work well.
 It can cause lung and liver disease in children and adults.

-AAT deficiency is an inherited disorder.
+AAT deficiency is inherited.
 It is passed from parents to children.
 This condition occurs when the liver does not make useful AAT.
 AAT is a protein that protects the lungs and other organs from damage.
 When functional AAT levels are too low, lung damage may occur.

 People with AAT deficiency can also develop liver disease.
 AAT deficiency is one of the major causes of genetic liver disease in children.
 The liver makes an abnormal version of AAT protein that builds up in the liver.
 This blockage can damage liver cells.
 In some cases, severe liver damage can occur.